ronnymees/fullstackdevelopment_eoict/docs/83_docker_full/README.md

 ### Hosting configuration

-We are using `nginx` to host our frontend, therefore we need to configure it by adding a `nginx.conf` file in the `frontend-vue` folder with the following content:
+We are using `nginx` to host our frontend, therefore we need to configure it by adding a `nginx.conf` file in the `frontend` folder with the following content:

 ```conf
 user  nginx;